-** While any fan is loathed to use "These Are the Voyages" as an example, it's subtly implied that the "modern" introduction may have been first paraphrased by Archer.
-Which means that he was the one most likely responsible for flubbing Cochrane's grammatically correct "let us go boldly", into the more famous version, "to boldly go".
+** While any fan is loath to use "These Are the Voyages" as an example, it's subtly implied that the "modern" introduction may have been first paraphrased by Archer.
+Which means that he was the one most likely responsible for flubbing Cochrane's "let us go boldly", into the more famous version, "to boldly go".

 *** I realize that this almost certainly wasn't the intention, but now that you point that out, I can't help but be reminded that probably the most famous flubbed line in American history also happens to be the most famous (though in no way less inspiring) flubbed line in real-life space exploration:

 --->'''Neil Armstrong''': That's one small step for man, one giant leap for mankind.